U.S. Department of State

 Our Membership

-All U.S.-incorporated organizations with operations outside the United States (corporations large and small, non-profit, academic, and faith-based institutions of any size) are encouraged to join OSAC.
-Once an organization is approved, all its employees may also become Full Access OSAC members.
+All U.S.-incorporated organizations with operations outside the United States (corporations large and small, non-profit, academic, and faith-based institutions of any size) are encouraged to apply to join OSAC.
+Once an organization is approved, all its employees may also apply to become members.
+Learn more about OSAC membership here.

 OSAC Explainer Materials

-See this collection for a deeper dive into OSAC's structure, benefits, and membership groups.
+See this collection for a deeper dive into OSAC's structure, membership groups, and other resources.

 OSAC Logo Use